mcc85s/FightingEntropy/README.md

 # About
-[FightingEntropy(π)] is a modification for Windows PowerShell that is meant for various tasks related to system administration, networking, security, elements of graphic design, and system management.
+[FightingEntropy(π)] is a modification for Windows PowerShell that is meant for various tasks related to system administration, networking, virtualization, security, graphic design, and system management/maintenance.

 This module is rather experimental and incorporates a lot of moving parts, so it has many areas of development.
+The end goal of this module, is to provide protection against identity theft, cybercriminals, malware, viruses, ransomware, and hackers who have malicious intent.

+Many of the tools in the wild are able to be circumvented by some of these hackers and cybercriminals.

+[FightingEntropy(π)] is meant to extend many of the capabilities that come with Windows.

 # Current
 | Version    | Date       |